Dagtdgj/Mod-obscene-interface/README.md

 This is [obscene interface 47]

-obscene interface is a general purpose framework for Unity modding. obscene interface includes tools and libraries for
+obscene interface is a the obscene interface of your game

-* Upload custom code (hereinafter *plugins*) to the game at startup;
-* Fix in-game methods, classes, and even entire assemblies without affecting the game's source files;
-* Configure plugins and register the game in the desired output, such as a console or file;
-* Manage plugin dependencies.
+*we plan to add English to the mod
  An obscene interface is all you need to play with obscene language

 ## The contents of this package